18F/handbook/docs/11-help-desk/working-practices.md

 ### Listening

 Our users know more about their problem than we do.
 However, users' ability to explain their problem may vary widely from person to person and from circumstance to circumstance.
 If the initial question comes to us in writing, we read the question carefully.
 If it's being explained out loud, we listen carefully.
-Often the best first step is to **restate the problem** as we understand it.
+We may begin by **restating the problem** as we understand it.
 This can often surface misunderstandings early and prevent frustration or wasted effort; it may also result in important clues that we'd otherwise have missed.

 If we don't have enough information, we may **ask for clarification**.
-We exercise our best judgement here: often a bit of quick research will save time and effort.
+We exercise our best judgement here: Often a bit of quick research will save time and effort.
 We never use clarification as a defensive measure or a way to put the burden of effort onto the user.

 ### Research